dsaghliani/rust-email-newsletter-api/README.md

 git add sqlx-data.json
 ```

-Git hooks need to be executable, so don't forget to run `chmod +x .git/hooks/pre-commit` (or whatever your OS's equivalent is).
+Git hooks need to be executable, so don't forget to run `chmod +x .git/hooks/pre-commit` (or the Windows/Mac equivalent).